-NAACP: Man convicted of church bombing shouldn’t be freed
+NAACP: Man convicted of 1963 bombing shouldn’t be freed

 Birmingham, Ala. — Civil rights activists are opposing parole for the last surviving Ku Klux Klan member convicted of murdering four black girls in a 1963 church bombing in Alabama.

 Members of the Birmingham NAACP and other groups held a news conference Friday to protest the possible early release of 78-year-old Thomas Edwin Blanton Jr.